 To start we examine what would be seen if there were no refraction.
 This is never the case since the earth has an atmosphere.
 However, it is a useful starting point.
 We consider the light at the topmost corner of the building as it travels to our observer.
 Since there is no refraction, the light travels straight and the observer sees the object in the correct location.

-Next we add in the downward refraction.
+Next, we add in the downward refraction.
 The same light that would have been seen by the observer starts out in the same direction but gets bent down and misses the observer.
 It reaches the ground in front of the observer.

 The light that does reach the observer starts at a higher angle and gets bent downward.
 The observer still sees the object because light still makes it to the observer.
 It’s just different light.

 However, the angle that the light enters the observer’s eyes or camera lens arrives at a different angle.
 This is critically important as it changes the perceived location of the object.
 In our downward refraction case here, the angle is slightly elevated than if the light were not refracted.
-The result is that the object appears to be higher than it really is.
+The result is that the object appears to be more elevated than it really is.